 Conclusion

-In this tutorial, you have learned what are PySpark SQL Window functions their syntax and how to use them with aggregate function along with several examples in Scala.
+In this tutorial, you have learned what PySpark SQL Window functions, their syntax, and how to use them with aggregate functions, along with several examples in Scala.

 References